-Endowments may be established over a one- to five-year period with a one-time gift or a multiple year pledged commitment.
-Once the appropriate minimum endowment level is reached, and a gift agreement is complete, funds are invested on a prescribed cycle and the first payout date is dependent upon when funds are added to the endowment.
+Endowments may be established over a one- to five-year period with a one-time gift or a multi-year pledged commitment.
+Once the appropriate minimum endowment level is reached and a gift agreement is complete, funds are invested on a prescribed cycle and the first payout date is dependent upon when funds are added to the endowment.

 How does a permanent endowment work?